 Product Advisors are a great way to spot purchase intent.
 All data shared by consumers with your brand is securely collected by the Wyng platform, and can be integrated with and activated through your CDP or CRM, ESP, DMP and Facebook Pixel -- for example, to enrich CRM profiles, and retarget or remarket to consumers.
 One best practice for activating the data is to integrate Wyng with your email service provider (ESP) so that each participant in the Product Advisor automatically receives a triggered email, including the product and a link to purchase it.

 The most common deployment model is evergreen, “always on” microexperiences on websites and mobile apps.
 The custom Acne Quiz below, which is featured on L’ORÉAL’s acnefree.com home page, enables consumers to get a personalized product recommendation after sharing their individual skin conditions and email address.
 Along with the product recommendation, consumers also receive a link to the product details page which includes a coupon offer to further incentivize a purchase.

 Brands also create Product Advisors for specific product categories, and embed them deeper in their website, on their blog, or deliver them to a specific customer segment on a landing page and drive traffic via email or advertising.

 Product Advisors can be customized to enrich customer profiles without requiring each participant to enter their email address.
-For example, a brand may create a custom Product Advisor with the goal of collecting preference data from existing customers, or from a specific segment of customers.
+For example, a brand may create a custom Product Advisor with the goal of collecting preferences and other zero-party data from existing customers, or from a specific segment of customers.
 By emailing their existing database (or a specific segment), and coding the call-to-action link in each email to pass the customer ID to the Product Advisor via dynamic URL parameters, a brand can enrich profiles without asking each customer for their email address.

 To learn more about Product Advisor: